inkle/slayout/Readme.md

 For more examples, see the full [Animation reference](#animation-reference).

-SLayout's animation system is inspired by Apple's Core Animation, which "instruments" a number of properties from a view, allowing them to be animated when they're changed from within the `Animate` callback.
-It does  this by snapshotting the initial state of a property right before it's actually changed, and then snapshotting the state when the method that defines the animation is complete.
+The animation works by snapshotting the initial state of a property right before it's actually changed, and then snapshotting the state when the method that defines the animation is complete.
 It then automatically lerps (tweens) between them on subsequent frames.

 ## Coordinate system